 The Ideal Protein Weight Loss Method is a medically designed protocol containing two key components: weight loss and healthier lifestyle education to help you maintain results after dieting.
 This protocol is the recommended weight loss method in over 3,000 professional establishments worldwide.
 Dietsinreview.com listed Ideal Protein as its top diet in 2015, far ahead of Weight Watchers and Nutrisystem.
 Discover why Ideal Protein was the most popular diet in 2015.
 Call (920) 233-1540 to request your medical weight loss consultation.
-The fee for the initial consultation is $80.

 The Ideal Protein method has evolved for over 20 years under the basic assumption that the cause of many weight issues in a modern society is insulin dysfunction.
 The typical North American diet is grossly disproportionate in its share of saturated fats and sugars, found in foods such as in breads, cereals, muffins, cakes, pastries, pasta, pizza, rice, and corn.
 These familiar food causes the pancreas to produce an overabundance of insulin, which lingers and wreaks havoc on your body.